nu11secur1ty/Linux_hardening_and_security/Kernel-sec-modules_by_nu11secur1ty/Modules/LSM/nu11secur1ty-sec/README.md

 ------------------------------------------------------------------------------------------------------

-**NOTE**: This module is created to build file in Kernel virtual directory `proc` with special contend!
-          Late I will build another sofware which will pars information from this file and it will never interfere with the kernel.
-          From Kernel base, the sitation is the same.
+**NOTE**: This module is created to build files in Kernel virtual directory `proc` with special content!
+Later I will build another software that will pars information from this file and it will never interfere with the kernel.
+From the Kernel base, the situation is the same.
 The purpose of the module is to provide special data to the user space and back without breaking the rules!

  -------------------------------------------------------------------------------------------------------